 If you’re looking for a sporty canine that excels in competition, this dog breed makes a great choice.
 They’re eager to please and have plenty of energy to channel into dog sports, such as agility competitions.
 Obedience-work will also put the mind and heart of the Kerry Blue to work.

 Grooming the Kerry Blue’s soft, wavy coat can’t be dismissed.
 The fine hair easily becomes matted and is prone to collecting sticks, burrs, and other debris.
 Plan to brush your Kerry at least every other day, though many breed experts advise a daily brushing session.
-On the plus side, the Kerry’s coat is non-shedding and is more tolerable for many people that suffer from dog allergies.
+On the plus side, the Kerry’s coat is non-shedding.

 You also will need to have this breed professionally groomed on a regular basis.
 The coat grows continuously, so a trip to the groomer will keep this terrier looking trim and tidy.
 Typically, every six weeks is enough to keep the terrier’s coat in check.